ICRC media brief June 2013

 Advance notice of ICRC activities and events, plus information on new footage, films and photos.

-Yemen: In Bateis, southern Yemen, the small health centre is a place where patients can find hope as well as a cure.
-Read more on http://www.icrc.org/eng/where-we-work/middle-east/yemen/index.jsp.
-Also in Yemen, a cattle-vaccination programme on which thousands of people rely is coming to an end.
-A news release and a photo gallery will be issued later this month.
+Iran: A photo exhibition celebrating the ICRC's 150th anniversary will take place in Tehran, and an accompanying news release will be posted on www.icrc.org.
 For further information, please contact Dibeh Fakhr, ICRC Geneva, at email@example.com or on +41 22 730 37 23 or +41 79 447 37 26.

 ASIA AND THE PACIFIC

-Colombia: On 24 April, the ICRC delegation in Colombia will release its annual report for 2012 describing the impact of armed conflict on people in the different parts of the country where the organization is carrying out its work.
+Colombia: In June, the ICRC will post on www.icrc.org the English translation of its Colombia annual report of activities for 2012 describing the impact of armed conflict on people in the different parts of the country where the organization is carrying out its work.
 The report includes personal accounts illustrating the humanitarian consequences of conflict and the ICRC's efforts to relieve people's suffering and restore their dignity.
-For further information, please contact Alexis Heeb, ICRC Geneva, at email@example.com or on +41 22 730 37 72.
+For further information, please contact Alexis Heeb, ICRC Geneva, at firstname.lastname@example.org or on +41 22 730 37 72.

 DISCOVER MORE ABOUT THE ICRC